Pleaes note: Due to the COVID-19 pandemic, FirstEnergy has suspended the STEM Grant program for the 2021-2022 school year.

 What kinds of classroom projects are considered?

-- One-time, one-year implementation and evaluation
+- Involve one-time, one-year implementation and evaluation

 - Range from formative ideas that explore learning concepts to full tested models that are ready to be adopted and disseminated